 Justifications for such increases include equity; acquisition of new skills, knowledge or responsibilities; or employee retention.
 The department must have the budget to fund the salary adjustment, and the employee must have a minimum of one year of service in the position.
-Employees may not receive more than one salary adjustment in a position in a 12- month period and must have received an overall performance evaluation of at least “Exceeds Expectations” on their current Annual Performance Evaluation.
+Employees may not receive more than one salary adjustment in a position in a 12- month period and must have received an overall performance evaluation of at least “Successful” on their current Annual Performance Evaluation.

 - Equity: Salary adjustments resulting from an employee’s salary being significantly below the salary of similar positions within the employee’s division.